Graph BLAS Forum

 Background information about graphs in the language of linear algebra can be found in the book: Graph Algorithms in the Language of Linear Algebra, edited by J. Kepner and J. Gilbert, SIAM, 2011.

-Contribute a paper on any aspect of building blocks for graph algorithms to the Graph Algorithms Building Blocks session at HPEC 2016.
+Contribute a paper on any aspect of building blocks for graph algorithms to the Graph Algorithms Building Blocks workshop at IPDPS 2018.

 Application Program Interface (API)